 Applications must be submitted to the Director of Undergraduate Studies Offices (303AA).
 Applications are due November 15 for a spring-to-fall option and March 15 for a fall-to-spring option.

-Upon approval by the instructor, the completed thesis is submitted to the Director of Undergraduate Studies Office (303AA) by December 1 (for a spring-to-fall honors project) or March 30 (for a fall-to-spring honors project) of the senior year for evaluation by the DUS, the thesis adviser, and one other faculty member.
+Upon approval by the instructor, the completed thesis is submitted to the Director of Undergraduate Studies Office (303AA) by December 1 (for a spring-to-fall honors project) or March 30 (for a fall-to-spring honors project) of the senior year for evaluation by a member of the DUS committee, the thesis adviser, and one other faculty member.

 Levels of Distinction